 If you are already using these reserved tokens, then we recommend that you edit them and use the suggested format shown in the example below.

-We had a customer who used the following keywords in their parsing rules.
-There's nothing inherently wrong with the format used here, but because the customer is using the reserved token "items" in the path for extracting the custom variables, it results in no custom variables being created.
+There's nothing inherently wrong with the format used here, but because the customer is using the reserved token "items" in the path for extracting the Custom Variables, it results in no Custom Variables being created.